The complexity of downward closures of indexed languages: Preliminaries

 \begin{remark} An easy induction shows that for all $A[z] \in N I^*$, a "sentential form" $u$ can be derived from $A[z]$ if and only if $u$ is the "leaf word" of a "derivation tree" whose root is labeled $A[z]$.
 In the forthcoming proofs we will either use "sentential forms" or "derivation trees" depending on what is most convenient. \end{remark}

 \begin{remark} When describing examples of "indexed grammars", we will use rules of the form $A f \to u$ and $A \to u$ with $u \in (N \cup T)^*$.
-This is just syntactic sugar, as we can replace them with rules from Definition~\ref{def:IG} while adding a small number of non-terminals, in the spirit of the Chomsky normal form~\cite{Chomsky59}.
-This transformation incurs a linear size increase the grammar.
-Details are left to Appendix~\ref{app:Chomsky}. \end{remark}
+This is just syntactic sugar, as we can replace them with rules from the definition of "indexed grammar" while adding a small number of non-terminals, in the spirit of the Chomsky normal form~\cite{Chomsky59}.
+This transformation incurs a linear size increase of the grammar.
+Details are left to \whenFull{Appendix~\ref{app:Chomsky}.}{the full version~\cite{MandelMZ26arxiv}.} \end{remark}

-\begin{example} We can define the language $\set{a^n b^{n^2} \mid n\in \NN}$ with an indexed grammar:
+\begin{example} We can define the language $\set{\ltr{a}^n \ltr{b}^{n^2} \mid n\in \NN}$ with an indexed grammar:

 \end{example}

 \knowledgenewrobustcmd{\Nlabel}{\cmdkl{\alpha}}

 \begin{remark} We can assume without loss of generality that every symbol pushed on the stack carries the information of the production rule used to push it (this property can always be ensured by adding a quantity of new stack symbols and production rules that is at most quadratic in the size of the grammar).
 Formally, we assume that there are functions $\alpha, \beta : I \to N$ such that for every push rule $A \to B f$ we have $A = \alpha(f)$ and $B = \beta(f)$.
 We also assume that for all $f \in I$ there is a rule of the form $A \to B f$ in $P$.
 Clearly stack symbols not satisfying this condition can be removed. \end{remark}